-(2) The present system of health care cost payments by third parties.

-(3) The increasing burden of indigent care which encourages cost shifting.

-(4) The absence of a concentrated and continuous effort in all segments of the health care industry to contain health care costs.
+- (2) The present system of health care cost payments by third parties. - (3) The increasing burden of indigent care which encourages cost shifting. - (4) The absence of a concentrated and continuous effort in all segments of the health care industry to contain health care costs.

-Therefore, it is hereby declared to be the policy of the Commonwealth of Pennsylvania to promote health care cost containment by creating an independent council to be known as the Health Care Cost Containment Council.
+Therefore, it is hereby declared to be the policy of the Commonwealth of Pennsylvania to promote health care cost containment and to identify appropriate utilization practices by creating an independent council to be known as the Health Care Cost Containment Council.